Chris Wilson Logo

 Establish common knowledge base

-Preparation of issue review, cases, needs assessment or studies
+Preparation of state of issue review, cases, needs assessment or studies.
+Determine what information partners require to make a decision.

 Engage in meaning making

-Enagage in facilitated joint interpretation of study results
+Enagage in facilitated sessions, where interpretation of study results done jointly

 Establish relevance and priorities